chahak13/game-of-life/README.md

 4. Run the code using `python runner.py --filename <path/to/pattern/file> --iterations <iterations>`
 5. The output will be stored in the `outputs/` folder with the name `<pattern file name>_output_<iterations>_iterations.png`

+**The output images are made using a color map where 0 corresponds to the purple color and 1 corresponds to yellow.**

 ## Pattern Files

 There are two pattern file formats supported currently:

 ### 1. Standard text file

 A standard text file that contains the pattern in it.
+The pattern can be of any form and doesn't need to be a square particularly. `1` or `*` in the pattern denotes a live cell, any other character denotes a dead cell.
 For example, the content of `pattern.txt` should be:
 ```
 --1----
 ----1--